henry2004y/Ganymede/shocks.md

 Consider a subsonic disturbance moving through a conventional neutral fluid.
 As is well-known, sound waves propagating ahead of the disturbance give advance warning of its arrival, and, thereby, allow the response of the fluid to be both smooth and adiabatic.
 Now, consider a supersonic disturbance.
 In this case, sound waves are unable to propagate ahead of the disturbance, and so there is no advance warning of its arrival, and, consequently, the fluid response is _sharp_ and _non-adiabatic_.
 This type of response is generally known as a _shock_.

 In space, shock is a dissipative structure in which the kinetic and magnetic energy of a directed plasma flow is partly transferred to heating of the plasma.
 The dissipation does not take place, however, by means of particle collisions for a shock in space.
-Collisionless shocks can be divided into _super_- and _sub-critical_: the **critical fast Mach number** $M_A^\ast$ is defined by equating the normal component of the downstream flow velocity in the shock frame to the sound speed.[^critical_mach] Above the first critical Mach number, resistivity alone is unable to provide all the dissipation needed for the required _Rankine-Hugoniot_ shock jump.
+Collisionless shocks can be divided into _super_- and _sub-critical_: the **critical fast Mach number** $M_A^\ast$ is defined by equating the normal component of the downstream flow velocity in the shock frame to the sound speed.[^criticalMA] Above the first critical Mach number, resistivity alone is unable to provide all the dissipation needed for the required _Rankine-Hugoniot_ shock jump.
 Supercritical shocks are important because they usually produce much greater ion heating than subcritical shocks.
 In contrast to sub-critical shocks, resistivity in super-critical shocks cannot provide all the necessary dissipation for a shock transition according to the _Rankine–Hugoniot_ relationships.
 Thus, other processes like wave-particle interactions provide the dissipation required for supercritical shock formation.
-This is the reason why they are able to accelerate particles to high energies.[^earth_bow_shock]
+This is the reason why they are able to accelerate particles to high energies.[^earthBowShock]

-[^critical_mach]: In aerodynamics, the critical Mach number $M^\ast$ of an aircraft is the _lowest_ Mach number at which the airflow over some point of the aircraft reaches the speed of sound, but does not exceed it.
+[^criticalMA]: In aerodynamics, the critical Mach number $M^\ast$ of an aircraft is the _lowest_ Mach number at which the airflow over some point of the aircraft reaches the speed of sound, but does not exceed it.

-[^earth_bow_shock]: Most of the time we have supercritical bow shock at Earth, i.e. the sound speed in the magnetosheath is larger than the bulk speed.
+[^earthBowShock]: Most of the time we have supercritical bow shock at Earth, i.e. the sound speed in the magnetosheath is larger than the bulk speed.

 Let us investigate shocks first in MHD fluids.
 Since information in such fluids is carried via three different waves -- namely, _fast_ or _compressional-Alfvén waves_, _intermediate_ or _shear-Alfvén waves_, and _slow_ or _magnetosonic waves_ -- we might expect MHD fluids to support three different types of shock, corresponding to disturbances traveling faster than each of the aforementioned waves.